kube-rs/kube/README.md

 Rust client for [Kubernetes](http://kubernetes.io) with reinterpretations of the `Reflector` and `Informer` abstractions from the go client.

-This client thus aims cater to the more common controller/operator case, but allows you sticking in dependencies like [k8s-openapi](https://github.com/Arnavion/k8s-openapi) for accurate struct representations.
+This client aims cater to the more common controller/operator case, but allows you sticking in dependencies like [k8s-openapi](https://github.com/Arnavion/k8s-openapi) for accurate struct representations.

 ## Usage
 See the [examples directory](./examples) for how to watch over resources in a simplistic way.